 Ryan David McCourt was born in Edmonton in 1975.
 The youngest of Ken and Sheelagh McCourt’s five children, he was educated at Patricia Heights Elementary School, Hillcrest Junior High School, and Jasper Place High School.
-McCourt completed his Bachelor of Fine Arts in 1997, and his Master of Fine Arts in Sculpture in 1999, at the University of Alberta, as a student of Peter Hide and Edmonton’s modernist tradition of welded sculpture.
+McCourt completed his Bachelor of Fine Arts in 1997, and his Master of Fine Arts in Sculpture in 1999, at the University of Alberta, as a student of Peter Hide, in Edmonton’s modernist tradition of welded sculpture.

-In 2000, McCourt mounted his first post-school solo exhibition, and received the Helen Collinson Memorial Award for his artwork.
+In 2000, McCourt mounted his first post-university solo exhibition, and received the Helen Collinson Memorial Award for his artwork.
 McCourt was the Artistic Coordinator for The Works Art Expo 2001 in Edmonton.
 In 2002, McCourt founded the North Edmonton Sculpture Workshop, a cooperative shared-studio project focused on facilitating the creation and promotion of contemporary sculpture.
 The NESW produced the “Big Things” outdoor sculpture series at the Royal Alberta Museum from 2002 to 2006.

 In 2006, McCourt was the first artist invited to display sculpture for one year outside Edmonton’s Shaw Conference Centre.
 McCourt’s solo exhibition, Will and Representation, was an installation of four large sculptures based on Ganesha, a deity from Hindu mythology.
 Ten months into the exhibition, then-Mayor of Edmonton Stephen Mandel ordered the works removed after reportedly receiving a 700-name petition complaining of the sculptures’ “disrespectful” nudity.

 In 2007, McCourt opened Common Sense, a gallery space at 10546 – 115 street in downtown Edmonton.
 With a mandate to give 100% of proceeds from art sales to exhibiting artists, Common Sense does not fit the mold of either a commercial gallery or a traditional artist run centre.
 According to art writer Amy Fung, “Common Sense is not actually an artist-run centre in any official sense, but a space run by artists in the old-fashioned sense…. essentially an artist’s wet dream in our space-deprived city.”
-In 2008, McCourt won the Connect2Edmonton “Column of the Year” award for his writing on the visual arts in Edmonton, and that same year married a fellow Edmonton artist: Nola Cassady.
+In 2008, McCourt won the Connect2Edmonton “Column of the Year” award for his writing on the visual arts in Edmonton, and that same year married fellow Edmonton artist Nola Cassady.

 In 2009, McCourt was awarded First Prize in the headdress category of the Wearable Art Awards in Port Moody, British Columbia for The Helmet of Laocoön.
 In 2010, he and his wife welcomed the birth of their daughter.
 In 2011, McCourt was named one of Edmonton’s “Top 40 Under 40” by Avenue Edmonton for his support of local artists and his encouragement of critical discourse.
 In 2012, McCourt exhibited art at Calgary’s Leighton Centre.
 In 2013, McCourt’s sculpture “The Equilibrist” was included in the Edmonton Contemporary Artists’ Society’s 20th annual exhibition.